Improve your preparedness with educational tools and resources.

 Tuesday, November 12th, 2:00-3:00 p.m.
 EST

-Most business are operating on limited resources these days.
+Most businesses are operating on limited resources these days.
 Management may not feel that corporate disaster preparedness is a vital activity.
 This could be in part due to the physical location of the business or just an "it will never happen to me" attitude.
 Regardless, this Webinar presented by the SBA and co-sponsor Agility Recovery will review the far-reaching impact of disaster preparedness aside from the ability to recover following any interruption.

 Join us to learn how corporate preparedness affects many key financial statements including: